Stories - 26-05-2025

 “When I look back on my career, I’d like to be remembered as somebody who hasn’t accepted the norm, that’s tried to look outside the square and be different and keep evolving and keep changing and keep bringing new and exciting opportunities to consumers.”

-So, what would Michael’s biggest supporter say to him about retiring?
+So, what would Michael’s biggest supporter say to him about stepping down?

 “Dad would say, ‘You’re crazy for retiring.’
 Unfortunately, he was struck down by Alzheimer’s and passed away 18 months ago, but he was coming to work until he couldn’t drive any longer.